MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/3d-modeling.md

 ### HoloLens (1st gen) Beta version

 The 3D Viewer Beta application is only available on HoloLens (1st gen) devices.
-The beta version can handle showing higher complexity models, while the original 3D Viewer doesn't.
+The beta version can handle showing higher-complexity models, while the original 3D Viewer doesn't.
 However, if you're working with lots of complex models, you might find [Azure Remote Rendering](/azure/remote-rendering/) to be a better long-term option.

 Check out our [3D Viewer Beta on HoloLens (1st gen)](/hololens/holographic-3d-viewer-beta) documentation for a list of supported files, features, use-cases, and troubleshooting details.